Eppo-exp/eppo-docs/docs/sdks/datadog.md

 ## Datadog reporting

 In this example, we are logging an event called `flagViewed` to Datadog that logs Eppo assignment data like the variation key, assignment key, and feature flag key as properties to that metric in Datadog.
-Now you can create and save dashboards under [Datadog’s Metrics Explorer](https://docs.datadoghq.com/metrics/explorer/) page with the metric, `flagViewed`, to highlight the correlations between flags and other performance metrics such as CPU to indicate whether a new flag is inadvertantly causing performance issues.
+Now you can create and save dashboards under [Datadog’s Metrics Explorer](https://docs.datadoghq.com/metrics/explorer/) page with the metric, `flagViewed`, to highlight the correlations between flags and other performance metrics such as CPU to indicate whether a new flag is inadvertently causing performance issues.

 Below is a dashboard created on the Metrics Explorer page that shows the user’s CPU usage, all exposures to our flag called `datadog-testing`, and our variants in that flag called `control` and `variation`.